42

 The Verdict: The Numbers Don't Add Up

-The financial data raises serious concerns about Talmudical Academy-New Jersey.
-With a net cost of $6,164 per year and median graduate earnings of only $40,344 ten years out, the estimated payback period exceeds 30.8 years.
-For most students, the financial return does not justify the cost.
+We'll be straight with you: the numbers at Talmudical Academy-New Jersey are a real concern.
+With a net cost of $6,164 per year and the typical graduate earning only $40,344 ten years out, the estimated payback period exceeds 30.8 years.
+For most students, the financial return does not justify the cost - go in with your eyes open.

 Rankings & Links